-- a. a gradual transition to existing adjacent residential neighbourhoods; - b. reinforce a pedestrian scale along Lakeshore Road East; - c. protect and enhance view corridors along Lakefront Promenade/Street 'G', the linear park along Street 'I', Hydro Road/Street 'J', and Street 'K'. - d. greatest heights and densities will be located at the southwestern edge of the community subject to a detailed height study as identified on Map 13-3.3 Waterway District Area, and include select, architecturally significant buildings; - e. buildings located in the Waterway District Area will provide an appropriate transition in height to adjacent development in surrounding areas; - f. provide a pedestrian scale with appropriate step backs that includes a transition towards adjacent parks and the waterfront; - g. provide appropriate transition between private development and public open space; - h. ensure permeability and views towards the waterfront; and - i. ensure a variety of built forms to create a varied skyline that promotes views to Lake Ontario.
+- a. a gradual transition to existing adjacent residential neighbourhoods; - b. reinforce a pedestrian scale along Lakeshore Road East;

+- c. protect and enhance view corridors along Lakefront Promenade/Street 'K', the linear park along Street 'F', Hydro Road/Street 'H', and Street 'I' - d. greatest heights and densities will be located at the southwestern edge of the community as identified on Map 13-3.3 Waterway District Area, and will include select, architecturally significant buildings, subject to an architectural competition - e. buildings located in the Waterway District Area will provide an appropriate transition in height to adjacent development in surrounding areas; - f. provide a pedestrian scale with appropriate step backs that includes a transition towards adjacent parks and the waterfront; - g. provide appropriate transition between private development and public open space; - h. ensure permeability and views towards the waterfront; and - i. ensure a variety of built forms to create a varied skyline that promotes views to Lake Ontario.